crutcher/crutcher.github.io-source/source/Tapestry/index.md

 > TBD: collect a definition-oriented description of the choices derived in the derivation section here.

- * Tensor
-   * Tensor Slice
-   * Tensor View
+ * Tensors
  * Expressions
-   * Selectors / View Expressions
+   * Selectors Expressions
-     * View Expression Shards
-   * Block Expressions
+   * Operator Expressions
-     * Block Expression Shards
+   * Load and Sink Operators
  * Expression Signatures
  * Cost Models
    * Tensor Costs